ARM-software/ebbr/source/chapter2-uefi.rst

    implementation of the `UpdateCapsule()` runtime service and of the ESRT, as detailed in :UEFI:`23.3` and :UEFI:`23.4` respectively.

+.. versionchanged:: 2.3.0
+   Require authenticated firmware updates.

+.. versionadded:: 2.1.0
+   Require an ESRT.

+.. versionadded:: 2.2.0
+   Require support for delivery of capsules "on disk".

 Out-of-band firmware update
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^